Conditions

 Do Dogs Really Get Alzheimer’s Disease?

-Yes — dogs can develop a condition strikingly similar to Alzheimer’s disease in humans.
-In veterinary medicine, it’s called Canine Cognitive Dysfunction (CCD), and it’s more common than many pet parents realize.
+Yes.
+Dogs can develop a condition very similar to Alzheimer’s disease in humans.
+In veterinary medicine, it’s called canine cognitive dysfunction (CCD), and it’s more common than many pet parents realize.

-Studies have shown that dogs naturally develop beta-amyloid plaques — sticky protein buildups that interfere with brain cell communication.
-These changes mirror the same biological processes seen in human Alzheimer’s patients, leading to confusion, disorientation, and altered behavior over time.
+Research shows that aging dogs develop beta-amyloid plaques, sticky protein buildups that interfere with communication between brain cells.
+These plaques are one of the same biological hallmarks seen in human Alzheimer’s disease.

 What The Statistics Reveal